29 Sep What is Serverless Computing in AWS and how does it work?

 Execution job in Lambda can be characterized by utilizing IAM (Identity and Access Management) to authorize for the AWS assets to be utilized, for this model here it would be S3.

 At last, it turns on the Lambda function which is functioning on that specific object in the S3 bucket.

 So who can work with Lambda?

-At present, AWS Lambda is supporting different languages such as Python, Java, C#, Go and Node.js.
-This maximises the runtime as Lambda allows much flexibility in requests.
+At present, AWS Lambda is supporting different languages such as Python, Java, C#, Go, and Node.js.
+This maximizes the runtime as Lambda allows much flexibility in requests.
 At the same time, the coder can figure out other things at the backend.
 The database is in the virtual world, making the execution capacity more efficient and risk-proof.
 The infrastructure is distributed dynamically to the allocated resources (the billing is done only for used resources).

 There are several services and products by AWS that work together to complete the process of serverless computing namely S3, EC2, Lambda, Beanstalk, IAM, API Gateway, SQS, SNS, Greengrass, Glacier, and many others with four major benefits:

 - No servers to create, provision or maintain

 Serverless Computing in AWS takes off the burden of the developer and leaves him/her to just code the application.